 - Artificial joints

 You may be able to practice yoga in these situations if you take certain precautions, such as avoiding certain poses or stretches.
 Regardless of your health status, start slowly and gently.
-If you develop symptoms or concerns, see your doctor to make sure you’re getting benefit and not harm from yoga.
+If you develop symptoms or concerns, see your doctor and make sure you’re getting the benefit and not harm from yoga.

 Finding a Yoga Class